CSV/EDI Parser Setup for FSMA 204 KDE Ingestion

 def parse_csv(

-self, raw_bytes: bytes, column_mapping: Dict[str, str]
+self, raw_bytes: bytes, column_mapping: dict[str, str]

-) -> List[Dict[str, Any]]:
+) -> list[KDERecord]:

-payload_hash = self._compute_payload_hash(raw_bytes)
+payload_hash = self._payload_hash(raw_bytes)

-text_stream = io.TextIOWrapper(io.BytesIO(raw_bytes), encoding="utf-8-sig")
+text = io.TextIOWrapper(io.BytesIO(raw_bytes), encoding="utf-8-sig")

-reader = csv.DictReader(text_stream)
+reader = csv.DictReader(text)

 if not reader.fieldnames:

-raise ValueError("Empty or malformed CSV header detected")
+raise csv.Error("empty or malformed CSV header detected")

-records: List[Dict[str, Any]] = []
+records: list[KDERecord] = []

-for row_num, row in enumerate(reader, start=2):
+for row_num, row in enumerate(reader, start=2): # header is row 1

 mapped = {

-target: row.get(source, "").strip()
+target: (row.get(source) or "").strip()

 for source, target in column_mapping.items()